dsc-courses/dsc80-2023-fa/syllabus.md

 The last project, Project 5, will be due during finals week, and can be thought of as a practical component of the Final Exam.

 Note that, unlike labs, the lowest project score is not dropped.
-Projects will typically be released on Saturdays and due on **Thursdays** at 11:59PM, though this will certainly change for a few projects.
+Projects will typically be released on Saturdays and due on **Wednesday** at 11:59PM, though this will certainly change for a few projects.

 **Working in Pairs**